-This 640-acre parcel currently has a grazing lease for 81 Animal Unit Months (0.17 acres/AUM, based on 479 grazing acres) at the minimum lease rate that is currently \$6.12/AUM.
-The total income generated from the tract was \$995.72 or approximately \$1.56/acre in 2010.
-There is a 160 acre portion of the property that is charged a flat rate of \$500/year for use as feedground/calving area.
-The average annual net income from this tract for the past 3 years, less a \$0.25/acre management cost, has been \$880.81 or \$1.38/acre.
-Based on the DNRC Annual Report for Fiscal Year 2009, the average net income for the 4.3 million acres of grazing land was \$1.51/acre with an average productivity of 0.22275 acres/AUM.
-Therefore, this tract is below average in productivity and producing below average revenue per acre, even with the extra income from the feed ground.
+This 640-acre parcel currently has a grazing lease for 124 Animal Unit Months (0.1935 AUMs/acre based on 620 useable acres) at the minimum lease rate that is currently \$9.94/AUM.
+The total income generated from the tract was \$1,232.56 or approximately \$1.93/acre in 2013.
+The average annual net income from this tract for the past 3 years, less a \$0.26/acre management cost, has been \$939.43 or \$1.47/acre.
+Based on the DNRC information for Fiscal Year 2012, the average net income for the 4.3 million acres of grazing land was \$1.63/acre.
+Therefore, this tract is producing below average revenue per acre.

 An appraisal of the property value has not been completed to date.
-Under DNRC rules, the appraisal would be conducted after preliminary approval to proceed is granted by the Board of Land Commissioners.
+Under DNRC rules, the appraisal would be conducted after preliminary approval to proceed is granted by the Board of Land Commissioners and the Department is conducting more detailed evaluations in order to make a final determination on whether to offer the tract for sale.
 The revenue generated from the sale of this tract is intended to be combined with other revenue in the Land Banking Account to purchase replacement property for the benefit of the Common Schools Trust.
 It is anticipated the replacement property would have legal access, which would provide greater management opportunities and income.
-Assuming an appraised value of \$400/acre, the current annual return on the asset value for this tract is 0.41%.
+Assuming an appraised value of \$400/acre, the current annual return on the asset value for this tract is 0.37%.

-EA Checklist Prepared By:
+Prepared By: Name: Jeff Bollman, AICP Date: 18 September 2013

-Name: Jeff Bollman, AICP Title: Area Planner, Southern Land Office
+Title: Area Planner, Southern Land Office